googlecodelabs/cloud-nebulous-serverless/README.md

 ## Description

 This is the code repo for a set of codelab tutorials (_coming soon_) highlighting a single "nebulous" sample app.
 What makes this app unique is that it demonstrates the flexibility of _where_ you can run your apps as far as [Google Cloud serverless](https://cloud.google.com/serverless) compute platforms go.
-With minor configuration tweaks, this app can be deployed eight different ways:
+With minor configuration tweaks, this app can be deployed (at least) eight different ways:

-1. Local Flask server (Python 2)
+1. Local (or hosted) Flask server (Python 2)
-1. Local Flask server (Python 3)
+1. Local (or hosted) Flask server (Python 3)
 1. Google App Engine (Python 2)
 1. Google App Engine (Python 3)
 1. Google Cloud Functions (Python 3)